Let me tell you a secret. There is no need for this blog post because you already know everything that I’m about to tell you.

 When you collect feedback, remember the following tips:

-Use videos.
 When a potential customer sees and hears the customer telling about their experiences and sees the product or service in practice, the feedback resonates more strongly than plain text.
 If this sounds like a complicated project, let us produce the video for you.
+Or try one of these three remote video testimonial templates!

 Reviews and testimonials have a huge impact on the results of marketing and sales.
 The more reviews you have, the better conversion you will have on your website and the greater the impact will be in sales.